amcisaac/geom_dash/README.md

 ## Note on the code

-Some of this code was borrowed from the OpenFF docs or from Brent's Lipoma repo [here](https://github.com/ntBre/lipoma).
+Some of the dashboard code was borrowed from the OpenFF docs or from Brent's Lipoma repo [here](https://github.com/ntBre/lipoma).
 These instances are noted in the comments of the code.